Depends On

 Statement

 Theorem.
 The conditions of Axiom 1 (C1–C5, as defined in Coherence Conservation) are structurally isomorphic to the axioms of quantum entropy.
-This isomorphism identifies relational coherence with quantum mutual information, coherence conservation with unitarity, and the coherence measure on quantum states with the unique U(1)-invariant quadratic form .
+This isomorphism identifies relational coherence with quantum mutual information, coherence conservation with unitarity, and the coherence measure on quantum states with the squared norm (uniqueness established in Born Rule, Theorem 6c.1).

 Derivation